 In critically ill patients, asynchronies may be associated with negative outcomes.
 Asynchrony index greater than 10% is associated with increased duration of mechanical ventilation and the use of tracheostomy for ventilator liberation.
-Neurally-adjusted ventilatory assist (NAVA) is associated with improved patientventilator interaction compared to pressure support ventilation (PSV) because it reduces ineffective efforts and overassistance.
-NAVA may be an alternative for patients experiencing clinically important asynchrony on PSV by improving patient-ventilator synchrony.
+Neurally-adjusted ventilatory assist (NAVA) is associated with improved patientventilator interaction compared to pressure support ventilation (PSV) because it reducing the ineffective efforts and auto-triggering.
+NAVA may be an attractive alternative for patients experiencing clinically important asynchrony on PSV by improving patient-ventilator synchrony and reducing the risk of over-assistance.